 What makes an organisation stand out and lead today's economy lies in the way they use their data.
 It is a fact that we are sitting on endless streams of valuable insights but we are unable to process them all.
 Some of us are doing better than others in leveraging advanced technologies to get the needed information while others are still struggling with the basics.

-Organisational culture can increase the success rate of analytic application, speed up the adoption and guide the company away from technological pitfalls.
+Organisational culture can increase the success rate of analytic applications, speed up the adoption and guide the company away from technological pitfalls.

 Seven principles that underpin a healthy data culture

-Also look at the places, functions that tend to make key critical decisions and examining how they collect, analyse and use the insights to draw conclusions.
+Also, look at the places, and functions that tend to make key critical decisions and examine how they collect, analyse and use the insights to draw conclusions.
 Through such processes, you should be able to tell how viable the current data is, whether the current analytics/ data processing system is working, and how much time is needed for the function to make a decision.

 2. Getting the C-suite onboard with your plan

 The Board of Directors possesses not only valuable insights about what's going on internally, but they can also share key trends and news which we may not be aware of.
-Having frequent discussion and knowledge sharing sessions with senior management is an integral part of the data culture.
+Having frequent discussions and knowledge-sharing sessions with senior management is an integral part of the data culture.

 Nevertheless, you cannot build a healthy culture without transparency.
 In order to gain complete transparency across the organisation, it must be encouraged and promoted on every level.
 The more the senior management and the project manager are transparent about their progress, the more good ideas can be generated, and the bad ones are kept at bay.

 To make people believe in data, they first need to have the data in their hands.
 Senior management being transparent about their information does not have any meaning if your employees cannot access them.
 Thus, it is essential to build a platform for your employees to access relevant data anytime they want without constraints.